 A delinquency adjudication can affect eligibility for public benefits and housing.
 Public housing authorities have the right to evict families of delinquent children, even if their delinquent conduct does not occur on public housing property.
 See HUD v.
-Rucker, 535 U.S. 125, 133-136 (2002).
-Also, anyone subject to a lifetime registration requirement under a state sex offender registration statute is ineligible for federally assisted housing.
+Rucker, 535 U.S.125, 133-136 (2002).
+Also, anyone subject to a lifetime registration requirement under a state sex offender statute is ineligible for federally assisted housing.
 42 U.S.C. § 13663.
-For more information on this issue, see Question 11.
+Additionally, many counties and municipalities have residency restrictions that prohibit registered sex offenders from residing within a certain distance from schools, daycares, recreation centers, or bus stops.
+For more information on this issues, see question 9.